OWASP/www-policy/procedures/invoicing.md

       - Name is person’s name
       - Click on Company Name for Billing Details (Address)
     - Use company name in Address Line 1
-    - If Billing Details are missing assign task to Kelly (or review documents in DocuSign section of Opportunity).
+    - If Billing Details are missing assign task to staff to collect (or review documents in DocuSign section of Opportunity).
     - Select Language (if appropriate)
     - Select Currency of the invoice (not necessarily the country of the company)
     - If there is a VAT number, select the correct VAT type for Tax ID and put the number in the value box.